-This post shows you how to develop your own moral and ethical system and explains why you might want to.
+This post shows you how to develop your own moral and ethical code and explains why you might want to.

 Most of us know that we are supposed to be moral, but we might not be sure exactly how to be moral.
 We might even wonder if being moral benefits us.
 When we don’t have a clear idea of the what and why of morality, we often feel like it is a list of rules that people devise to ensure we act in ways acceptable to them.
 But, we worry, perhaps it is of no benefit to us.